Qubasa/vpn-bench/README.md

 # VPN Benchmark Tooling

+!!!
+This is a Work In Progress

-This repository creates a network of VMs on the google cloud with opentofu, installs clan on every machine and then performs benchmarks for different VPNs.
+This repository creates a network of VMs on the Hetzner cloud with opentofu, installs clan on every machine and then performs benchmarks for different VPNs.

 ## Run